The ongoing crazy hazy days of summer full of pretzels and beer (Brezel und Bier) remind me that the past German national holidays never were sunny.

 on November 9, 1918, proclaiming a German republic

-The Nazis however always considered the 9th of November a date of surrender and national shame and attempted a Putsch in Munich on this very date in 1923 that broke down in the machinegun fire of troops loyal to the republic.
-However, when Hitler came to power in 1933 the 9th of November as a national holiday didn't change since it now became the day of the martyrs who had died for the Nazi cause in Munich.
-It was a day of bad emotion and became infamous in 1938 when in the so-called Reichskristallnacht - the night from the 8th to the 9th of November - not only the windows of Jewish shops were smashed but most of the synagogues were burned to the ground.
+The Nazis, however, always regarded the 9th of November as the date of surrender and national shame.
+They attempted a Putsch in Munich on this very date in 1923 that broke down in the machinegun fire of troops loyal to the republic.
+However, when Hitler came to power in 1933, the 9th of November as a national holiday didn't change since it now became the day of the martyrs who had died in Munich for the Nazi cause.
+It was a day of bad emotion and became infamous in 1938 when in the so-called Reichskristallnacht - the night from the 8th to the 9th of November - not only the windows of Jewish shops were smashed, but most of the synagogues were burned to the ground.

-With the war and the nightmare being over the Federal Republic of Germany after having defined the day of the passing of our constitution (Grundgesetz) as the new national holiday spontaneously switched in 1953 to the 17th of June.
-On that date a general strike in East Germany against the communist regime - they hadn't been as lucky as we in the West with a teacher telling us how a federal state should work - was brutally crushed in the fire of Russian tanks.
-For years West Germans used the June date rather as a day of recreation than commemoration for it had the advantage of the summer season when compared to November.
+With the war and the nightmare over, the Federal Republic of Germany, after defining the day of the passing of our constitution (Grundgesetz) as the new national holiday, spontaneously switched in 1953 to the 17th of June.
+On that date, a general strike in East Germany against the communist regime - they hadn't been as lucky as we in the West with a teacher telling us how a federal state should work - was brutally crushed in the fire of Russian tanks.
+For years West Germans used the June date rather as a day of recreation than commemoration, for it had the advantage of the summer season compared to November.

-When on the 3rd of October 1990 the first freely elected parliament of the GDR voted that East Germany shall adhere to the Federal Republic of Germany the then Kohl administration decided to make that date our national holiday.
-This was a wise, politically and seasonally correct decision giving to this last democratic vote of the East German parliament the importance that it deserves and to the people the chance to visit a chestnut shaded beer garden during a day of the Golden October (Germany's Indian summer).
+When on the 3rd of October 1990, the first freely elected parliament of the GDR voted that East Germany shall adhere to the Federal Republic of Germany, the then Kohl administration decided to make that date our national holiday.
+This was a wise, politically, and a seasonally correct decision giving to this last democratic vote of the East German parliament the importance that it deserves and to the people, the chance to visit a chestnut shaded beer garden during a day of the Golden October (Germany's Indian summer).